-Rahul Gandhi targets BJP on Nirav Modi scam, demonetisation
+Rahul Gandhi speaks Nirav Modi scam, note ban, but fails to answer about NCC

 Also, he blamed demonetisation and GST regime for causing damage to the economy.

 "I think Demonetisation was a mistake and shouldn't have been done.
 Demonetisation and GST were massive damage to Indian economy and job creation.
-I have a problem with the way demonetisation was carried out, RBI Governor , Chief Economic Advisor, Finance Minister, none of them knew of it," Rahul Gandh said.
+I have a problem with the way demonetisation was carried out, RBI Governor, Chief Economic Advisor, Finance Minister, none of them knew of it," Rahul Gandhi said.

+However, he could answer questions related to NCC.
+Asked about benefits of NCC 'C' certificate, he said, "I don't know the details of NCC training and that type of stuff, so I won't be able to answer that question."

+#WATCH: 'I don't know the details of NCC training & that type of stuff, so I won't be able to answer that question': Rahul Gandhi on being asked, 'What benefits will you give to NCC cadets after passing 'C' certificate examination?' #Karnataka pic.twitter.com/Vb2fCUsVFp— ANI (@ANI) March 24, 2018

 Rahul Gandhi is in the fourth phase of Janaaashirwada Yatre.
 Earlier, he along with Karnataka Chief Minister Siddaramaiah visited Chamundeshwari Temple in Mysuru.